elakito/testzone/samples/osgi_cxf_websocket_sample_jaxrs_client/README.md

-Apache CXF Jaxrs websocket client sample using Apache Camel
+Apache CXF JAXRS websocket client sample using Apache Camel
 =================================================

 This demo illustrates how to develope a simple jaxrs based